MicrosoftDocs/architecture-center/docs/serverless-quest/reference-architectures.md

 Common serverless architecture patterns include:

 - Serverless APIs, mobile and web backends.
-- Event and stream processing, Internet of Things (IoT) data processing, big data and machine learning pipelines.
+- Event and stream processing, Internet of Things (IoT) data processing, big data, and machine learning pipelines.
 - Integration and enterprise service bus to connect line-of-business systems, publish and subscribe (Pub/Sub) to business events.
 - Automation and digital transformation and process automation.
 - Middleware, software-as-a-Service (SaaS) like Dynamics, and big data projects.